 87% of the population in developed countries is connected to the Internet.
 We truly live in a digital age where we are surrounded by devices connected to the whole world.
 Engaging with technology enables us to be more productive, communicate with others, gather information, and even relax.
 However, applications are useless if we cannot figure them out.
 Whether you are selling toys to new parents online through a webshop or providing your employees with a platform to manage customers’ financial data, your digital solution will sabotage your company if it is not user-friendly.
 In this article, we will explain how an investment in usability leads to more engagement.

-Usability allows the good type of engagement
+Usability allows a good type of engagement

-As obvious as it may sound, users of your applications are (in 95% of the cases) actual human beings.
+As obvious as it may sound, users of your applications are (in 95% of cases) actual human beings.
 Those humans need to be able to perform tasks and achieve their goals.
 They do this by using cognitive abilities plus emotions, motivations, and responsibilities.
 However, these human capabilities are limited.
 It does not matter how fancy or how much work has been involved in the creation of your application: if earthlings (or at least your target audience) cannot understand or use your software products, users will stop (or won’t even start) using them.

 I can still remember my experiences with logging in to a Belgian electronic ID card reader: trying different browsers, installing the same software 89 times, restarting my computer 23 times, getting errors I did not understand, and eventually giving up (based on an ethnographic study with N=1, the participants consisting of me).
 Looking back, I have spent more time trying to get it to work than actually using the services provided by the government.
 As a note, the last time I tried logging in with my eID was in 2020 and it was still not as easy as I would have hoped.